rootdraws/district0x-Grant-Farms/README.md

 Rewards for Participating:

 * Gitcoin Grant Matches, since the project serves them and qualifies as Public Goods, due to Creative Commons Zero Licensing.
 * Profit Share on NFT Sales of Robot Collections [70% of Profits are Donated to the GITCOIN Campaign of the Artist's Choice.
 30% of Profits go to Artist.]
+[Clarify here that the percentages are up to the artist - and list "no less than x% if you want to direct a majority or significant amount of funds, or stnadardize.]
 * The $KLTR Grant Incentive from the $KLTR Community Garden Plot.

-In the case of the <b>HARVEST FESTIVAL</b>, something similar could occure.
+In the case of the <b>HARVEST FESTIVAL</b>, something similar could occur.

+[If there is no Meta Garden, there is no harvest festival.]

 A solution to some issues may be to make any collections that are for GITCOIN multi-editions, and then gifting the first editions to GITCOIN, and then selling the others.
 This way, Gitcoin Gets Robots, and Artwork, and the participating artists get Grant Funds, and Sales.

+[Clarify to minimize voting, Funds from Harvest Festival Metagarden Money.]
+[Who has the keys to the metagarden?]
+[Brady I'm not sure about this metagarden, cause I don't know who manages it or how the money is determined or what projects etc.]

+Maybe if the community gardens are successful the metagarden can develop.

+Start with small individual soviergnty projects, and then we can avoid the governance issues of the metagarden.

+Also, what if multi-sig fails and people steal from the Meta garden?

 .:.